Myndex/colorparsley/README.md

 - "More better" regex validations and input type steering
     - Each RGB value must be 0-255.
 Alpha is 0-1 or 0% to 100%
     - Alpha values with percent symbol are converted to 0.0-1.0
-- regex parsing for lch, hsv, etc.
+- regex parsing for lch, hsv, luv, etc.
     - first 3-5 characters defines the color type
     - minimal verification and maximum flexibility for different color space and color model types.
     - Supports INT, float, and percentage with % symbol.
     - All values with percent symbol are converted to 0.0-1.0
     - NOTE: at this time, these are not processed into an rgba array and
     - other than percentage, values are left as is, and
-    - the color type is returned as the fifth element in the array
+    - the color type is returned as the sixth element in the array

 ### Sending as a NUMBER:
 - **As hex**